 The referred dental remains are typical of the Deinotheriidae family with mainly bilophodont jugal teeth associated to a sublophodont (well-developed ectoloph and incomplete metaloph) P4 and a trilophodont m1, as well as i2 oriented downwards and backwards (Huttunen 2002a).

 The specimens differ from Deinotherium proavum and D. giganteum by their considerably smaller dimensions (Gräf 1957, Tobien 1988, Vergiev & Markov 2010, Pickford & Pourabrishami 2013, Aiglstorfer et al. 2014, Țibuleac 2018).
-Deinotherium levius also presents larger dimensions (Fig. 6), but the differences are less significant (Gräf 1957, Tobien 1988, Pickford & Pourabrishami 2013).
+Deinotherium levius also presents larger dimensions (Fig. 6), but the differences are less significant as previously noticed in several studies (Gräf 1957, Tobien 1988, Pickford & Pourabrishami 2013).
 However, the strong development of the convolute and the near absence of postprotocrista and posthypocrista on the M2 clearly exclude an attribution to Deinotherium (Harris 1973, Huttunen 2002b, Poulakakis et al. 2005, Duranthon et al. 2007, Aiglstorfer et al. 2014).
 Likewise the moderately developed curve of the i2 can be distinguished from the more pronounced one of D. giganteum and the subvertical one of D. levius (Gräf 1957) and the position of the mandibular angle is more elevated than that of Deinotherium species (see Gräf 1957, fig. 12, Svistun 1974, pl.
 1, Huttunen & Göhlich 2002, fig 3, Vergiev & Markov 2010, figs. 3-4; Iliopoulos et al. 2014, fig. 1).

 Although, in Prodeinotherium, the entostyle is usually lacking on P3-4 and the metaloph usually complete on P4, these particular characters, present on the referred P4 NMB-Mch.4, can be attributed to generic variability (e.g. Harris 1973, Ginsburg & Chevrier 2001, Aiglstorfer et al. 2014).
 Also by its dimensions, the almost absence of an ectolflexus and the quadratic outline in occlusal view, this specimen shows strong similarities with P. bavaricum (Ginsburg & Chevrier 2001, Duranthon et al. 2007, Pickford & Pourabrishami 2013).
 Based on the morphology of the P4 (nearly absence of ectolflexus and the quadratic outline), the M2 (developed convolute) and the lower cheek teeth (m1 with transverse lophids roughly straight and of equal width), as well as the modest curve of the i2 and the more elevated position of the mandibular angle, the specimens can be referred to the genus Prodeinotherium (Gräf 1957, Harris 1973, Huttunen 2002a, Huttunen & Göhlich 2002, Duranthon et al. 2007).
-Additioanly, after Ginsburg & Chevrier (2001) and Pickford & Pourabrishami (2013), the specimens cannot be referred to the species P. cuvieri due to their larger dimensions, but rather to P. bavaricum of which the size is much closer (e.g. Gräf 1957, Kovachev & Nikolov 2006, Huttunen & Göhlich 2002).
+Additionally, after Ginsburg & Chevrier (2001) and Pickford & Pourabrishami (2013), the specimens cannot be referred to the species P. cuvieri due to their larger dimensions.
+Although the sizes of P. cuvieri and P. bavaricum show a lot of overlap, P. bavaricum remains on average larger (Fig. 6), as also noticed in previous studies (e.g. Gräf 1957, Kovachev & Nikolov 2006, Huttunen & Göhlich 2002).
+Our specimens usually fit within the upper size-range of these measurements thus supporting a specific identification as P. bavaricum rather than P. cuvieri.

+Figure 6.
+Squatter diagram of the teeth sizes (in mm) for p4, m1, m2, m3, P4 and M2 compared to deinotheres of other well-dated European localities.
+The measurements of Delémont valley (MN7/8), Montchaibeux (MN5-6), Charmoille (MN9) and Eppelsheim (MN9) come from this study; the measurements of Béon (MN4), Chevilly (MN4), Dorn-Dürkheim (MN11), Massenhausen (MN7/8) and Sprendlingen 2 (MN6) come from Pickford and Pourabrishami (2013); the measurements of Falund d'Anjou/Touraine (MN5), Gracanica (MN5), Gratkorn (MN7/8), Hinterauerbach (MN7/8), Kettlasbrunn (MN9), Langenau (MN4), Montredon (MN10) and Pontlevoy-Thenay (MN5) come from Göhlich (2020).

 Deinotherium Kaup, 1829

 European species: Deinotherium giganteum Kaup, 1829, D. proavum (Eichwald, 1831), D. levius Jourdan, 1861.